 Bachelor of Landscape Architecture

 The professional BLA curriculum is studio-based.
 Studios take place every semester and typically meet for four hours each, two or three days per week.
 During studio, you will have time to work on projects and interact one-on-one with your professor.

-Download BLA Curriculum Sheet
+- Download BLA Curriculum Sheet for Catalog 2022–Present

-Download BLA General Education Courses
+General Education Courses

 Landscape Architecture students may fulfill General Education requirements with any approved course from the LAS General Education Approved Course List, except courses within the College of Design: ARCH, ART H, ARTGR, ARTIS, ARTID, CRP, DSN S, DES, IND D., LA, do not fulfill General Education requirements.